UK scientists asked to identify future facility requirements

 - Central Laser Facility provides an unparalleled range of state-of-the-art laser technology.
 Encompassing compact lasers that can pinpoint individual particles and high-power installations that can recreate conditions found inside stars, this unique facility accelerates sub-atomic particles, probes chemical reactions and delves deep into the biochemical and biophysical processes that make life possible.

 - Diamond produces X-ray, infrared and ultra-violet beams, to enable scientists and engineers to probe deep into the basic structure of matter and materials, answering fundamental questions about everything from the building blocks of life to the origin of our planet.
 Synchrotron light is an indispensable tool in many research areas including physics, chemistry, materials science and crystallography.
 In addition, synchrotron light is increasingly being exploited by new communities such as medicine, geological and environmental studies, structural genomics and archaeology.

 - ISIS uses the technique of neutron scattering to examine where atoms are and how they are moving.
 By studying how materials work at the atomic level, we can better understand their every-day properties - and so make new materials tailor-made for particular uses.
 ISIS also produces muons for use in a similar way, providing additional information on how materials work at the atomic scale.

 The survey is supported by the UK Research Councils (BBSRC, EPSRC, MRC, NERC, STFC) and the Wellcome Trust.
-Take The Large Facilities User Survey which only takes about 10 minutes to complete.

 About Central Laser Facility